twilio/voice-quickstart-android/Docs/push-credentials-via-conversations-api.md

-## Create Push Credentials via the Conversations Credential Resource API
+## Create Push Credentials via the Notify Credential Resource API

 Voice SDK users can manage their Push Credentials in the developer console (**Console > Account > Keys & Credentials > Credentials**).
 Currently the Push Credential management page only supports the default region (US1).
-To create or update Push Credentials for other regional (i.e. Australia) usage, developers can use the Conversations public API to manage their Push Credentials.
-Follow the instructions of the [Credential Resource API](https://www.twilio.com/docs/conversations/api/credential-resource) and replace the endpoint with the regional endpoint, for example https://conversations.dublin.ie1.twilio.com for the Australia region.
+To create or update Push Credentials for other regional (i.e. Australia or Ireland) usage, developers can use the Conversations public API against the Notify endpoint to manage their Push Credentials.
+Follow the instructions of the [Credential Resource API](https://www.twilio.com/docs/conversations/api/credential-resource) and replace the endpoint with the regional endpoint, for example https://notify.sydney.au1.twilio.com for the Australia region or [https://notify.dublin.ie1.twilio.com](https://notify.dublin.ie1.twilio.com) for Ireland region.

 You will also need:
 - FCM key: follow the [instructions]((https://github.com/twilio/voice-quickstart-android#1-generate-google-servicesjson)) to get the FCM key.